Ankle Fracture in Children

 - Trouble moving or putting weight on the ankle or foot

 How is an ankle fracture in children diagnosed?

-Your child's healthcare provider will ask about his injury and examine him.
+Your child's healthcare provider will ask about his or her injury and examine him or her.
 An x-ray, ultrasound, CT, or MRI may show a fracture, tissue damage, or other injuries.
-You may be given contrast liquid to help the fracture show up better in the pictures.
-Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
-Do not enter the MRI room with anything metal.
+Your child may be given contrast liquid to help the fracture show up better in the pictures.
+Tell the healthcare provider if your child has ever had an allergic reaction to contrast liquid.
+Do not let your child enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the healthcare provider if you have any metal in or on your body.
+Tell the healthcare provider if your child has any metal in or on his or her body.

 How is an ankle fracture in children treated?

-- Support devices , such as a brace, cast, or splint may be needed to limit your child's movement and protect his ankle.
+- Support devices , such as a brace, cast, or splint may be needed to limit your child's movement and protect his or her ankle.
 Do not remove your child's device.
-He may need to use crutches to decrease his pain as he moves around.
-He should not put weight on his injured ankle.
+He or she may need to use crutches to decrease pain as he or she moves around.
+He or she should not put weight on the injured ankle.